neropatti/ammo-percentage-indicator/README.md

 ## Settings

-You can use either ~~[toucan](https://mod.io/g/drg/m/toucan) or~~ [modhub](https://mod.io/g/drg/m/mod-hub) to edit your settings, which are:
+You can use [modhub](https://mod.io/g/drg/m/mod-hub) to edit your settings, which are:

 - % color indication
   - none
   - static
   - blinking
   - blinking dynamic
-    - Speed changes based on how low the % is and "Switch % color at"
+    - Speed changes based on how low the % is and "Switch
-  - gradient
 - Grenade /
   - disabled
-  - static
+  - enabled
   - coloured
 - Display % for
   - current weapon
   - total ammo
+% color at
+  - gradient
-- Display location
+- In hud
   - disabled
   - integrated
-    - % is in the helmet hud
+  - integrated^2
+  - integrated high
 - floating
-    - Makes the % draggable
-  - integrated^2 WIP
-    - Replaces normal ammo counts with %
-  - integrated high WIP
-    - Moves the % above the normal count
 - Normal % (color)
-- Switch % color at
+- Color %
 - Low % (color)
 - Sentry ammo color indication
-  - based on "normal % (color)", "low % (color)" and "switch % color at"
 - Ring

+If you cant read, then you can hover over the settings to be able to read even less.

 ---------------------------------